OUTRAGE OVER FORFEITURE, ON THE OTHER HAND, IS NOT: CATO: Outrage over Forfeiture Reform Is Unjustified.

 Ah.
 That explains why lefties hate them so much.
 It all makes sense now.

-AFFIRMATIVE ACTION “CRITICAL MASS” THEORY DOESN’T APPLY TO MEN: Washington Post op-ed argues for extending Title IX to college admissions.
+AFFIRMATIVE ACTION “CRITICAL MASS” THEORY DOESN’T APPLY TO MEN: A Washington Post op-ed argues for extending Title IX to college admissions.

 [O]ne of academia’s little-known secrets is that private college admissions are exempt from Title IX’s ban on sex discrimination—a shameful loophole that allows some of the most supposedly progressive campuses in the nation to discriminate against female applicants.